In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables: Phasemeter model with primary noises

 The equations presented in this appendix, still deviate from the ones in \Cref{Eq:PM-equations} by the normal vectors used for the projection of MOSA and test mass motions.
 The notation used in this appendix is principally more precise because it distinguishes the projection directions in the \glspl{LAI} and \glspl{TMI}.
 Due to these different projection directions, the OB motion terms $\vec \Delta$ would no longer fully cancel from \gls{TDI}.
 Again, this is more realistic, yet, we can consider the residuals as TTL coupling noise.
 After all, the residuals originate from angular misalignments of the \gls{TMI}$_{ij}$ and \gls{LAI}$_{ij}$ beam axes, which is a typical TTL coupling mechanism for us.

 Furthermore, we state in \Cref{Sec:Delineation-N-vecDelta} that OB motion $\vec n \vec \Delta$ and TTL effects $N$ need to be clearly delineated.
-We have, therefore, decided that the phase noise contributions due to angular misalignments of the beam axes should be modeled as contributions to the TTL $N$-terms.
+Imperfect OB motion cancellation due to misaligned beam axes can be considered as TTL effect.
+We therefore decided to assume all such effects to be modelled in N, rather than in the original phasemeter equations.
 Consequently, we can simplify the mapping and assume perfect alignment between the \gls{LAI}$_{ij}$ and the corresponding \gls{TMI}$_{ij}$ for the phasemeter equations in \Cref{Eq:PM-equations}:

 Here, the last equality states that we now assume the received beam direction and transmit beam directions to be equal except for opposite directions.
 This is needed to allow perfect cancellation of the transmitter jitter in a single link (cf.~\Cref{Eq:xi}).
 For example, $-\vec n_{12} \vec \Delta_{21:12}$ in $\check s_{12}$ cancels only with the corresponding term $-2 \vec n_{21} \vec \Delta_{21:12}$ in $\varepsilon_{21:12}$, if we assume $-\vec n_{12} = \vec n_{21}$.